Versioning

 Warning

-When enabling versioning on a bucket it can never be disabled again, but it can be suspended on the bucket.
+When enabling versioning on a bucket you cannot turned off again, but you can suspended it on the bucket.

 Note

-Enabling versioning on a bucket only affects new objects after it has been enabled.
+Enabling versioning on a bucket only affects new objects after you have enabled it.

 • Create a new empty bucket aws --endpoint=https://object-eu-se-1a.binero.cloud s3api create-bucket --bucket versioning-demo